jessicalnewell/jessicalnewell.github.io/_posts/2019-01-15-data_visualization_the_scatter_plot.markdown

 The dots on the chart represent each point of data and the line is called the 'line of best fit' or the 'trend line'.
 According to [MathIsFun.com](https://www.mathsisfun.com/data/scatter-xy-plots.html) the trend line is a "line as close as possible to all points, and as many points above the line as below".

-Because the line is a diagnol going up from left to right we would call this a 'positive' correlation.
+Because the line is a diagonal going up from left to right we would call this a 'positive' correlation.
 As the value of one variable increases so does the other.
 Vice versa would be considered a 'negative' correlation.

 This chart above is a good example of the pros of a scatter plot and when it is best used to visualize data.
 Let's look at a [poor example from visual.ly](https://visual.ly/blog/the-pros-and-cons-of-scatterplots/):